Rehydrating Toro Creek with Sustainable Agriculture: Traceland Farm Demonstration Project

 Past practices have contributed to economic growth at the expense of soil and water conservation, as indicated by degraded lands and creeks.
 There is opportunity to reverse land degradation and dehydration via sustainable shifts in agricultural land management.
 Climate change exacerbates the need for on-ground actions to occur at a time/ scale more rapidly than the current pace in order to optimize sustainable agriculture production.

-This proposal demonstrates how integrated management shifts supports land and water restoration and produce commercially viable crops.
+This proposal demonstrates how integrated management shifts support land and water restoration and produce commercially viable crops.
 Current annual water use is ~5M gal- this regime is not sustainable, and needs to shift from water resource strain to agro-ecosystem production.
 The water regime needs to be well studied to provide the technical input required to design, and implement specific water management applications.

 A basic understanding of the current water balance, opportunities for rehydration, and annual runoff (>700k gal) for 3 drainages have been approximated.
-Applying diverse solutions (conceptualized in the form of berms, swales, and ponds) can help infiltrate up to ~500k gal water per year.
+Applying diverse solutions (conceptualized in the form of berms, swales, and recharge basins) can help infiltrate up to ~500k gal water per year.
 These treatments give an opportunity to measure and monitor rehydration efforts (see attachments).

-Objective 1: Water management accounting (April 2022 - July 2022)
+Objective 1: Water management accounting (January 2023 - December 2023)

 • An assessment of the consumptive water use of the Trace Farm to reduce the water footprint and off-set pumping from the agricultural riparian well that is hydrologically connected to stream flows in mainstem Toro Creek.
 Test the degree of hydraulic connection so that streamflow benefits can be quantified.
 Develop conceptual level concepts for water conservation, streamflow enhancement, and benefits to riparian floodplain habitat;

-Objective 4: capture > 500k gal stormwater run-off (similar timeline as Objective 2)
+Objective 4: Capture > 500k gal stormwater run-off (similar timeline as Objective 2)

-Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.